openhab-scripters/openhab-helper-libraries/Sphinx/Contributing/Writing Docs.rst

     .. code-block::

       """
-      One line summary of your module.
+      One line summary of your module or package.

-      Longer description of your module and its use should go here.
+      Longer description of your module or package and its use should go here.
 It can be as long or short as you need.
       Inline reST markdowns can be used, as well as directives like '.. code-block::' if you need them.